-In our work, we assume that the learned condition distribution for face synthesis task is multivariate Gaussian distribution.
-In order to make the condition probability of x is only affected by g(y), we let the Σ be a constant matrix, like identity matrix.
+We assume a multivariate Gaussian distribution for the learned condition distribution of the face synthesis task.
+To ensure the conditional probability of x is only affected by g(y), we let the Σ be a constant matrix, like an identity matrix.